-We present \textbf{Ctrl-Room}, a flexible method to achieve editable and structurally plausible 3D indoor scene generation.
+We present \textbf{Ctrl-Room}, a flexible method to achieve structurally plausible and editable 3D indoor scene generation.
 It consists of two stages, the layout generation stage and the appearance generation stage.
 In the layout generation stage, we design a scene code to parameterize the scene layout and learn a text-conditioned diffusion model for text-driven layout generation.
 In the appearance generation stage, we fine-tune a ControlNet model to generate a vivid panorama image of the room with the guidance of the layout.
-Finally, a high-quality 3D room with a structurally plausible layout and realistic textures can be generated.
+Finally, a high-quality 3D room with a structurally plausible layout and realistic textures can be generated via the layout-guided panoramic NeRF.
 We conduct extensive experiments to demonstrate that \textbf{Ctrl-Room} outperforms existing methods for 3D indoor scene generation both qualitatively and quantitatively, and supports interactive 3D scene editing.